orchidsoftware/orchid.software/source/en/docs/configuration.md

 The platform uses the standard configuration system for Laravel.
 The main parameters are located in the `config` directory, and the main file for the platform is file `platform.php`.
-Each setting comes with a commentary explaining the main point.
+Each set comes with a commentary explaining the main point.

 > ** Note. ** If you cache your configuration files, do not forget to clear them after the change.
 Using the command `php artisan config: clear`